vivekbmraut/ExamPortal/README.md

 # Quizera
-Its a project for generating quiz which will help tutorial classes to keep track of their students revision and self study.
+Its a Online exam system will help to fetch result in ease also will increase transparency in marking system